KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##  $ Loan_Amount_Term : int  360 360 360 360 360 360 360 360 240 360 ...
     ##  $ Credit_History   : int  1 1 1 NA 1 1 1 0 1 1 ...
     ##  $ Property_Area    : chr  "Urban" "Urban" "Urban" "Urban" ...

+-   There are 614 observations (rows) in the train.data dataset and 367
+    observations in the test.data dataset.
+-   The last variable ‘Loan\_status’ of train.data dataset has two levels either ‘Y’ or ‘N’ to indicate application outcome of an applicant.
+-   The ‘Loan\_Amount\_Term’ is the length of time a loan is to be completely paid off.
+This variable has repeated levels.
+For example, there are many 360.
+It may indicate that this variable has categorical nature and should be converted in factor type.

+**NA Analysis**

 To detect missing values (NA),